Jes Interview Banner

 I try to plant seeds to let them know no matter how they feel about themselves.
 They are worthy of being in my studio and deserve beautiful images of themselves.

 They deserve to feel like those “people in the magazines”.
 But they are not obligated to look anyway because, in the end, none of that matters.
-You are not required to look a certain way to be worthy, to love or be loved, to be kind, to help others, to do your best, to exist, and be happy.
+You are not required to look a certain way to be worthy, to love or be loved, to be kind, to help others, to do your best, to exist, and to be happy.

 nude image by the best boudoir photographer